vohi/minicoin/README.md

 Builds qdoc on the doc-server machine.
 Clones qt5 from code.qt.io, checks out the dev branch, and builds qtbase and qttools into `/home/vagrant/qt5-build`.

-`$ ./run_on.sh machine1 build-qdoc -- dev ~/qt5 feature`
+`$ ./run_on.sh machine1 build-qtbase -- my_feature ~/qt5`

-Clones qt5 from code.qt.io, checks out the dev branch, adds the local Qt5 clone as a remote, checks out the feature branch from that qttools repository, and build qdoc into qt5-build.
+Clones qt5 from code.qt.io, fetches the local qtbase clone from `~/qt5` on the host, checks out the `my_feature` branch, runs configure, and then make.

 ## Machine definition